 When to use shared addresses?

-If you prefer not to give access to all emails received in an account, you should use shared addresses.
-It lets you share emails sent to specific To (or Cc) addresses only.
-This is useful when using a central inbox like admin@company.com with various aliases (support@company.com, help@company.com) directed to different teams.
+When you have multiple aliases defined on a single email account each with unique sharing preferences you should use shared addresses.
+They let you share emails sent to specific aliases only.
+This is useful when using a unique email account like admin@company.com with various aliases (support@company.com, sales@company.com) directed to different teams.

 Google Groups

-Shared addresses are what you need to set up if you are already sharing emails using Google Groups.
+If you are using Google Groups you need to use shared addresses.
 For more details on configuring Google Groups, see this dedicated guide.

 Forwarding email accounts